erdo/fore-intro-tutorial/DEV.TO.md

 For the **View**, all it had to do to observe the Model was to **add** and **remove** its Observable in line with the Android lifecycle methods, and to call **syncView()** whenever the model notified it of a change.

 Threading issues are taken care of here as everything operates on the UI thread (including the observer notifications) which is exactly how you need UI code to be run anyway.
-Asynchronous code is run away from the UI layer, inside the model and is completed before the lightweight notifications are fired in the UI thread (this is also how **fore** is able to support [adapters](https://erdo.github.io/android-fore/04-more-fore.html#adapters-notifydatasetchangedauto) in a very similar manner).
+Asynchronous code is run away from the UI layer, inside the model and is completed before the lightweight notifications are fired in the UI thread.

 We didn’t mention [DI](https://erdo.github.io/android-fore/05-extras.html#dependency-injection-basics) yet, but it’s key.
 The line you see in the View: